Common Mistakes When Drawing from Concealed

 Frequently Asked Questions

-What is the 'claw grip' in concealed carry?
+What is a 'claw grip' in concealed carry?

-Why is it important not to watch the gun during a concealed draw?
+Why is visual focus important during a concealed carry draw?

 Related News